-Refer to your chassis manual for the manufacturer's recommendations on starting and stopping the engine.
+Refer to the chassis manual in your InfoCase for the manufacturer's recommendations on starting and stopping the engine.

 See also "Engine Block Heater" in this section.

 Do not attempt to start the vehicle by hotwiring.

 Idling Diesel Engine

 Do not operate engine at low idle for long periods with engine coolant temperature below the minimum specification in your diesel engine manual.
 This can result in the following: